dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 At one moment, the file permissions for a project he was working on were incorrect.

-He thought he could safely resolve them by himself.
+He thought he could safely resolve them by himself, because he already had done a similar action a couple of times in the past for a different project.

-But unfortunately he didn't.
+But unfortunately at this time everything didn't go as well as he would have expected.

 When he realized that his system wasn't working properly anymore after attempting to fix the file permissions, he notified Jürgen.